Since St. Patty’s day is coming up here soon we thought about making some green marshmallows.

 Next step, using a small saucepan , heat up 1 cup water over medium high heat or heat up the 1 cup water in the microwave.
 Basically you are looking for just about boiling water.
 When you start seeing bubbles in the water.
 Once the water reaches just about boil temperature remove from the heat.

 Turn the mixer on low speed and, while running, slowly pour the hot water down the side of the bowl into the gelatin mixture.
 Once you have added all of the water, add in vanilla extract and peppermint extract and liquid stevia, and increase the speed to medium-high.
 Beat at medium-high for 1-2 minutes than increase speed to high.
-Continue to whip until the mixture becomes slightly thick, approximately 10 to 13 minutes. (we usually do 11-12 minutes)
+Continue to whip until the mixture becomes slightly thick, approximately 8- 10 minutes.

 While the mixture is whipping prepare the pans as follows.